mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/about.md

 NSWC Corona Technical Exchange Meeting offers a platform for organizations to present technological advancements and innovations.
 The primary interest areas for this Technical Exchange Meeting include: Assured Identity, Automation, MLOps, Security & Operations (DevSecOps), Fifth Generation Wireless (5G), Machine Learning & Artificial Intelligence (ML & AI), Industry 4.0, and Material Sciences.

 # Meet The Team
----
-Each technical department conducting research and development for NSWC Corona has a unique poster and presentation template.
-You may change template characteristics such  as font size, location of text boxes, the content within the text boxes, and distribution statements.
-Do not change template characteristics such as the text boxes' headers, the coloring of the templates, the templates' title pictures.
 {% include feature_row %}